Thank you to Rebellion Publishing for providing this ARC in exchange for an honest review!

 Gary Rendell is the lucky (lucky, so lucky!) astronaut chosen as part of a team to investigate a mysterious artifact found in the outer reaches of the solar system.
-As Gary descends into the depths of the artifact, he also descends further and further into insanity as the Crypts slowly strip of him of any remaining humanity.
+As Gary descends into the depths of the artifact, he also descends further and further into insanity as the Crypts slowly strip of his humanity.

 Coming into this book after The Luminous Dead by Caitlin Starling, I was prepared for a novella heavy on survival horror elements.
 However, I couldn’t have been more wrong.
 Tchaikovsky takes us on a tour of the human psyche, slowly dismantling Gary bit by bit as walks through the mysterious Crypts.
 His knowledge of time, of distance, and of any human metric you or I might use to measure our lives has been rendered meaningless.